LT-Intro-To-AI-SY2425/a1-intro-to-python-Jhimawan/python_with_generative_ai.md

 ## Complete a few more of the practice questions that you received from ChatGPT

 In the `a1_ai_problems.py` file, complete a few more of the problems that ChatGPT gave you.
 Once you have completed them, make sure to answer the reflection questions in the writeup.

+Sure!
+Here are some programming challenge questions that range from beginner to intermediate level:

+Beginner Level
+Fibonacci Sequence

+Write a function that takes an integer n and returns the n-th number in the Fibonacci sequence.
+The Fibonacci sequence is defined as: F(0) = 0, F(1) = 1, and F(n) = F(n-1) + F(n-2) for n > 1.
+Palindrome Checker

+Write a function that checks if a given string is a palindrome.
+A palindrome is a string that reads the same backward as forward (e.g., "radar" or "level").
+Factorial Calculation

+Write a function that computes the factorial of a non-negative integer n.
+The factorial of n (denoted n!) is the product of all positive integers less than or equal to n.
+Find the Largest Element

+Write a function that takes a list of integers and returns the largest number in the list.
+Sum of Digits

+Write a function that takes an integer and returns the sum of its digits.
+For example, for the input 123, the output should be 6 (since 1 + 2 + 3 = 6).
+Intermediate Level
+Prime Number Checker

+Write a function that determines whether a given integer is a prime number.
+A prime number is a number greater than 1 that has no positive divisors other than 1 and itself.
+Merge Sorted Lists

+Write a function that takes two sorted lists of integers and merges them into a single sorted list.
+The resulting list should also be sorted.
+Reverse a String

+Write a function that takes a string and returns the string in reverse order.
+For example, given the input "hello", the output should be "olleh".
+Two Sum Problem

+Write a function that takes a list of integers and a target integer.
+The function should return the indices of the two numbers that add up to the target integer.
+Assume there is exactly one solution and you may not use the same element twice.
+Matrix Transpose

+Write a function that takes a 2D matrix (list of lists) and returns its transpose.
+The transpose of a matrix is obtained by swapping rows with columns.
+For example, the transpose of [[1, 2, 3], [4, 5, 6]] is [[1, 4], [2, 5], [3, 6]].
+Feel free to ask if you need help with any of these problems or if you'd like more challenges!